Kuuuube/kanjigrid/README.md

 - `groupby` The default setting in the `Group by` dropdown.
 The first dropdown item is number 0.

+- `sortby` The default setting in the `Sort by` dropdown.
+The first dropdown item is number 0.

 - `lang` The default setting in the `Language` dropdown.
 This controls fontcss and search options.

 - `unseen` Whether or not to display kanji that has not been viewed yet in the deck.